Executive Director

 Documenters Network and National Impact

-Jody is the Documenters Network Director.
+Jody is the Managing Director of the Documenters Program.
 Based in Atlanta, she leads the strategy to grow and support Documenters programs across the country.
 Her work is grounded in justice and liberation for all people.
 Jody has a background in nonprofit operations, strategy, and economic justice programs and policy.

 Read more about Jody and her work.

-Navi is a Documenters Network Coordinator with City Bureau.
+Navi is City Bureau’s Network Engagement Manager the Documenters Network.
 She comes from the Central Valley of California with a background in architecture, urban planning, and community organizing.
 Currently based in Chicago, Navi aims to foster connections between people and ideas, dismantle expertise, and co-create dignified spaces for systems-impacted people to thrive.

 Read more about Navjot and her work.